CraigNeff/bloggie/README.md

 ## Now announcing a new collaborator!
 Everyone, please welcome my co-worker Sam!
 Hey everyone!
 Very excited to be joining this project!
-Thank you Sam for being here!!
+Thank you Sam for being here!